jaf7C7/cmt/README.md

 # cmt

-An extensible POSIX shellscript for commenting text, written for use with `vi(1)`.
+An extensible POSIX shellscript for commenting text, written for use with `vi(1)`. `cmt` will automatically comment or uncomment based on the first line it reads and the options passed.

 ## Examples